-Whether you are self-employed or an employee “your ability to get important work done depends less on where you work and more on how you work”.
+Whether you are self-employed or an employee “your ability to get important work done depends less on where you work and more on how you work” according to Maura Thomas, writing in Harvard Business Review.
 Whilst offices and work places may now be slowly re-opening, many are still working from home and there is this “work from anywhere” opportunity which we can use to ditch unhelpful thoughts, along with the office schedules and stresses associated with them.

 We can find new ways of getting business done, especially when there has been a disruption in our behaviours and actions.
 So instead of sliding back into your old ways of doing things, lets find out from this time of adapted schedules and work locations to see exactly where we are personally most productive.